- CustomLinks_2

 - Get down on the floor in the front leaning rest position and perform one test push-up to properly locate the foam cube (4 in. held by fitness instructor).

-- Lower body until the foam cube is lightly compressed and arms are at leas parallel to the floor then pushes up again.
-The back must be kept straight, and in each extension up, the elbows should lock.
-Resting in the up position (only) is allowed.
+- Lower body until the foam cube is lightly compressed and arms are at least parallel to the floor, then push up again.
+The back must be kept straight, and the elbows should lock in each extension.
+Resting is only allowed in the up position.

 - Perform at least 20 push-ups in 90 seconds to pass.